Installation

 Installing Ryax is analogous to installing a Helm chart.
 To begin we will start with a default configuration, and make a few tweaks so that everything is compatible with your Kubernetes provider.
 Be assured however that you will be able to fine-tune your installation later on.

 In our tests we installed Ryax with the main cloud providers current on the market, depending on the provider some configuration is required to get kubernetes with all the features required to run Ryax.
-Please visit the link of you provider below to check how to configure a kubernetes cluster before installing.
+Please visit the link of your provider below to check how to configure a kubernetes cluster before installing.

 - AWS : requires tweaking so pods can have persistent volume claims (PVCs) and enable autoscaling support;